TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-3.md

 ## Differences

 So, what could account for the difference in behavior?
-Here's a few things that leapt out to me.
+Here's a few things that leapt out at me.
 * **React Version**: I'm using React 18.
 It's not clear what version of React the sample web site is using.
 * **Tooling**: I'm using Vite with TypeScript.
 React-window uses Babel and Flow type annotations.
 * **App Scaffold**: My app is rooted using the new React 18 syntax of `ReactDOM.createRoot()` while react-window is using the legacy `ReactDOM.render()`.
 * **Pure Components**: React-window controls are subclasses of `PureComponent`, my simple example is a subclass of `Component`.
-* **State**: React-window uses simple state entirely related to the scrolling position, my simple example has a kitchen sink state including a load of derived data.
+* **State**: React-window uses simple state entirely related to the scrolling position, my example has a kitchen sink state including a load of derived data.
 * **Buffer Rows**: My simple example creates five buffer rows above and below the visible items.
 React-window controls create a single buffer item, positioned depending on which direction the control is scrolling.
 * **Positioning**: My simple example uses relative positioning of the row items, sandwiching them between two padding containers.
 React-window has just the row items as children, using absolute positioning.
 * **Optimization**: React-window uses [memoization](https://github.com/alexreardon/memoize-one) and [caches](https://github.com/bvaughn/react-window/blob/6ff5694ac810617515acf74401ba68fe2951133b/src/createListComponent.js#L468) as optimizations.
 My simple example doesn't.